Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Estimating the Number of Factors

 \section{Estimating the Number of Factors}

-\textcites{b2009}{mw2017} show consistency and derive the asymptotic distribution of the IFE estimator under the assumption that the number of factors is known.
-To avoid ambiguity with $R$, we denote the true number of factors as $R_{0}$.
-In practice, this assumption is often very unlikely unless economic theory gives a clear prediction about the number of factors.
-However, even in this case, it might be necessary to support the theoretical prediction by some empirical evidence.
-Therefor we need a reliable method to estimate the number of factors.
+\textcites{b2009}{mw2017} derived their results under the assumption that the number of factors is known.
+In practice, this assumption is often very unlikely unless economic theory provides a clear prediction about the number of factors.
+Even in that case, it may be necessary to support the theoretical prediction with additional empirical evidence.
+We therefore need a reliable method to estimate the number of factors.
+We denote the true number of factors by $R^{0}$.